ryanwitteck/Animator/README.md

 object's position to some position; RemoveDrawableCmd, a command that removes an object from an animation; and ResizeCmd, a command that changes the dimensions of an object over a period of time.

-Since part one of this assignment, we have changed the execute method to take in an IAnimation as a parameter, changed our command classes to store the name of their targets rather than a pointer to their target, and changed the format of the strings returned by our cmdLog method.
+In part two of this assignment, we changed the execute method to take in an IAnimation as a parameter, changed our command classes to store the name of their targets rather than a pointer to their target, and changed the format of the strings returned by our cmdLog method.
 The first two changes were made mainly because the previous model of ICommand ran into issues when we implemented our new methods in our animation model among other issues due to not following proper coding conventions.
 We changed the cmdLog method to be more easily parsable.

-Besides, these foundational changes to our ICommand implementations, the biggest changes made since part one have been the implementation of all the new ICommand classes themselves.
+Besides, these foundational changes to our ICommand implementations, the biggest changes made in part two have been the implementation of all the new ICommand classes themselves.
 The previous AddShapeCmd has been split into AddOvalCmd and AddRectCmd, ResizeCmd is no longer abstract and is fully implemented, and the classes ChangeColorCmd and RemoveDrawableCmd are completely new.